vasirishi/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-Now we calculate which date contains the maximum numbers of steps Code to pick the date which has the maximum average daily steps.
+Now we calculate which Interval contains the maximum numbers of steps

+*Here is the code to pick the Interval which has maximum average daily steps.*

 ```r
 # Calculate the Maximum number of average steps registered per 5 minute interval